UltraOS/UltraProtocol/README.md

 - RSP - set to a valid stack pointer as determined by the configuration, aligned according to SysV ABI
 - *RSP - zero (for SysV ABI alignment)
 - CR3 - a valid address of a PML4 with the following mappings:

-Higher half is defined as `0xFFFF'8000'0000'0000`
-The kernel is considered higher half if it wants to be loaded at or above `0xFFFF'FFFF'8000'0000`

 | virtual address       | physical address      | length of the mapping    |
 |-----------------------|-----------------------|--------------------------|